 What This Means for Report Writing

-One of the most practical consequences of using the Thinking Framework depth mapping is that it makes your written feedback specific enough to be acted upon.
-Hattie and Timperley (2007) identify three conditions that make feedback effective.
-It must address where the student currently is, where they need to go, and how to get there.
+One of the most practical consequences of using the Thinking Framework depth mapping is that it makes written feedback specific enough to be acted upon.
+Hattie (Hattie, 2009) and Timperley (2007), aligned with Hattie's later visible learning synthesis (Hattie, 2009), identify three conditions that make feedback effective.
+It must address where the learner currently is, where they need to go and how to get there.
 Generic level descriptions fail all three conditions.

-Ahmed learns what operation he does now and what he must develop.
-Feedback shows what it looks like in the next task.
-This is actionable, according to metacognition research (e.g. Nelson & Narens, 1990; Flavell, 1979).
-The learner knows how to improve, not just that work needs fixes.
+Ahmed sees which operation he can use now and which one he still needs to develop.
+The feedback then shows what better work should look like in the next task.
+Metacognition research describes this as useful feedback (e.g. Nelson & Narens, 1990; Flavell, 1979).
+The learner understands how to improve, rather than only hearing that the work needs fixes.

-These criteria give common ground for moderation.
-Instead of debating response analysis, ask: "Does this learner use Cause and Effect thinking, or Perspective thinking?"
-This question focuses observation, discussion, and staff training (Wiliam, 2018).
+These criteria give departments common ground for moderation.
+Instead of debating whether a response "sounds analytical", ask: "Does this learner use Cause and Effect thinking, or Perspective thinking?"
+That question focuses observation, discussion and staff training on visible evidence in the work.

 What to Try With Your Next Summative

-Consider an upcoming MYP summative task.
-Name the highest Thinking Framework operation assessed at levels 7-8 before writing criteria.
-Make the task require this operation for learners to achieve top marks.
+For your next MYP summative task, name the highest Thinking Framework operation assessed at levels 7-8 before writing criteria.
+Make the task require that operation for learners to achieve the top band.

 These resources provide practical help with IB assessment design.
 They also assist with using the Thinking Framework across your department.
-Explore them to support learner progress (IBO, 2024).
+Use the current IB MYP subject guides and programme resource centre materials alongside these classroom tools when reviewing assessment design.

 Key Takeaways

-1. Task design determines ceiling: The cognitive operation in the task sets the maximum level a student can demonstrate.
-No matter how capable the student, a Classify task cannot produce Perspective thinking.
+1. Task design determines ceiling: The cognitive operation in the task sets the maximum level a learner can demonstrate.
+No matter how capable the learner, a Classify task cannot produce Perspective thinking.

 2. Erickson's generalisation level is the MYP target: Assessing at the fact or topic level is not what the MYP rubric is designed to reward.
 The upper bands require generalisation and theory-level responses.

-3. The depth mapping is a design tool, not just a marking tool: Use the Thinking Framework operations before you write the task, not after you have received the student responses.
+3. The depth mapping is a design tool, not just a marking tool: Use the Thinking Framework operations before you write the task, not after you have received the learner responses.

 4. Three-level architecture: Every MYP summative should contain factual tasks (levels 1-4), conceptual tasks (levels 5-6), and transfer tasks (levels 7-8).
 Most only have the first level.

-5. Feedback becomes specific: Naming the cognitive operation a student is using or needs to develop transforms generic level descriptions into actionable next steps.
+5. Feedback becomes specific: Naming the cognitive operation a learner is using or needs to develop transforms generic level descriptions into actionable next steps.

 Further Reading: Key Research Papers